opendatalabrdc/Blog/Bulding_Geometry_Analysis_to_Support_OpenStreetMap_Quality_Analysis.md

 The results of the topological analysis let's produce a list of OSM id's from which we can extract from Overpass the OSM current data and analyze in JOSM.

-Gigure 3 shows an overview map with highlighted buildings in areas where to look at more closely.
+Figure 2 shows an overview map with highlighted buildings in areas where to look at more closely.
 The Todo plugin in JOSM let's go through each building to analyze / correct.

 **Figure 2**
 ![Topology Analysis Overview](img/TM4947-Geometry-Topoogy-Analysis-Overview-Map.png)